deepchecks/deepchecks/docs/source/user-guide/vision/vision_properties.rst

 #. **Properties** - a list of functions to be calculated on the data during the check (in the format specified above)
    passed to the check init. :ref:`Properties format <Property Structure>`.
-#. **Pre-Calculated Properties** - a dictionary with the result of pre calculated properties per sample passed to the
-   check run. :ref:`Pre-calculated properties format <Pre-Calculated Properties>`.

 Properties Demonstration